Gun Violence Prevention Team

 God of Resurrection, may we not forget those who have died in the gun violence that we have allowed to become routine.
 Receive them into your heart and comfort us with your promise of eternal love and care.
 For all who have died due to gun violence, those who die today, and those who will die tomorrow, Loving God, Make us instruments of your peace.

 On the fourth Monday of each month at 5:15pm, the GVP team leads the Daily Office of Evening Prayer, including prayers for those who died in Ottawa, Allegan, Muskegon and Kent counties due to gun violence.
-Join us in prayer at 5:15pm on: September 25, October 23, and November 27.
+In 2024, join us in prayer at 5:15pm on: April 22, May 20 (third Wednesday because of holiday on the fourth Monday), June 24, July 22, August 26, September 23, October 28, and November 25.
+(December date to be determined.)

 Step Up!
 Show Up!
 Speak Up!